-Managing agents, Sir, fulfilled threefold functions, being financiers, company secretary and technical consultants.
-That is, so far as the earlier report is concerned.
+Managing agents, Sir, fulfilled threefold functions, being financiers, company secretary and technical consult That is, so far as the earlier ants report is concerned

-Then, I would draw your attention to the Fiscal Commission's Report of 1949-50, which was presided over by Shri V. T. Krishnamachari who is at present the Deputy Chairman of the Planning Commission, and among its members was Shri Khandubhai Desai, who is our Labour Minister now.
-In paragraph 225 of that Report, the;-day:
+Then, I would draw your attention to the Fiscal Commission's Report of 1949 50, which was presided over by Shri V T Krishnamachari who is at present the Deputy Chairman of the Planning Commission, and among its members was Shri Khandubhai Desai. who is our Labour Minister now paragraph 225 of that Report, the ьay

-"The traditional form of organization which controls higher policy in many established industries, viz. the managing agency system, is peculiar in India.
-It came into being ior historical reasons which are well-Known and has rendered signal service to Indian industries during the last seventy-five years.
-In the early days of industrialization, when neither enterprise nor capital was plentiful, the managing agents provided both, and India's well-established industries like, cotton, jute, steel, etc. owe their present position to the pioneering zeal ana fostering care of several well-known managing agency houses.
-During the inter-war years, however, several abuses crept into the system, which were aggravated by the circumstances in which business was carried on during World War II, and the general decline in standards that followed."
-And further on, they say:
+"The traditional form of organization which controls higher policy in many established industries, viz the managing agency system, is peculiar in India It came into being for historical reasons which are well has rendered signal known and service to Indian industries during the last seventy-five years In the early days of industrialization, when neither enterprise nor capital was plentiful, the managing agents proboth, and India's well vided established industries like, cotton, jute, steel, etc owe their present position to the pioneering zeal and fostering care of severa, well known managing agency houses During the inter war years, however, several abuses crept into the system, which were aggravated by the circums tances in which business was carried on during World War II, and the general decline in standards that followed "

+And further on, they say.

-"They also affect the quality of the direction and management of industries.
-We reiterate the recommendation we have already made in paragraph 210."
+"They also affect the quality of the direction and management of industries We reiterate the recommendation we have already made in paragraph 210"